mapteb/simple-state-machine/README.md

 ### Benefits

-By writing the requirements as a set of state transitions we derive the following benefits:
+By writing the requirements as a set of state transitions we get the following benefits:

 Enables building robust applications since the application can only be in one of the three known states specified in the requirements.<br>
 Simplifies writing unit tests since writing three tests for the three processors implies 100% code coverage.<br>